feimosi/til/2017/03-march.md

 ## DOM Keyboard Input

+### Old approach

-For this legacy API, we use the three properties of KeyboardEvent: `keyCode`, `charCode` and `which`.
-Properties don’t have the same meaning when handling a key event (keydown or keyup) versus a character event (keypress). `keyCode` on key events tries to be international-friendly (non-dependent on the logical layout)
+In the legacy API, we use the three properties of KeyboardEvent: `keyCode`, `charCode` and `which`.
+Properties don’t have the same meaning when handling a key event (keydown or keyup) versus a character event (keypress). `keyCode` on key events tries to be international-friendly (non-dependent on the logical layout).

+### New approach

+The new API [UI Events](https://w3c.github.io/uievents/) brings two new very useful properties to a KeyboardEvent object: `key` and `code`.

+The property `key` is almost a direct replacement for the previously used `which`, except it’s a lot more predictable.
+When the pressed key is a printable character, you get the character in string form.
+When the pressed key is not a printable character you get a multi-character descriptive string, like 'Backspace', 'Control', 'Enter', 'Tab'.

+`code` gives you the physical key that was pressed, in a string form.
+This means it’s totally independent of the keyboard layout that is being used.

 ```js
 document.addEventListener('keypress', event =>